sriramlab/FAME/README.md

 ```

 ## Output:
-K+2 estimated variance components will be reported.
-The first K components correspond to the additive component at each bin; the K+1 th component corresponds to the ME effect of the target bin; and the K+2 th component corresponds to the i.i.d. noise component.
+FAME estimates K+2 variance components with K annotations corresponding to the annotation file.
+The first K components correspond to the additive component at each bin; component K+1 corresponds to the ME effect of the target SNP paired with the SNPs specified in gxgbin; and component K+2 corresponds to the i.i.d. noise component.

 Executing on the demo examples should take less than one minute to complete.